The Gary Delaney Summer Season: A Hilarious Kickoff

 David Eagle – From Dirty Dozen to Edinburgh Darling

-David Eagle opened both shows, and it was brilliant to see how far he’s come.
-He won the first Shaft of Wit Dirty Dozen back in 2019, and last year he was nominated for the Edinburgh Comedy Award.
-His stand-up has levelled up massively—nothing fazes him, and his writing is just superb.
+David Eagle opened both shows, and it was magnificent to see how far he’s come.
+He won the first Shaft of Wit Dirty Dozen back in 2019.
+Last year, he was nominated for the Edinburgh Comedy Award.
+His stand-up has genuinely leveled up—nothing fazes him, and his writing is superb.
 He dances between dark and light with ease, and his punchlines come out of nowhere and hit hard.
 The crowd loved him, and so did I.

 Carl Donnelly – Finally on the Shaft of Wit Stage!

-Carl Donnelly was in the middle spot and I was buzzing to finally get him on a Shaft of Wit stage.
-I’ve been harassing him for years to come and perform, and it was so worth the wait.
-He’s a family man these days, and the way he overshares the wonder, confusion, and disbelief of it all is just hilarious.
+Carl Donnelly was in the middle spot, and I was thrilled to finally get him on a Shaft of Wit stage.
+I’ve been encouraging him for years to perform, and it was worth the wait.
+He’s a family man these days.
+The way he shares the wonder, confusion, and disbelief of it all is just hilarious.
 His family bathtime story?
-Worth the ticket price alone.
-I could listen to him for hours—he’s got that laid-back charm and razor-sharp timing that just works.
+Worth the ticket price alone!
+I could listen to him for hours—he's got that laid-back charm and razor-sharp timing that just works.

 Gary Delaney closed both shows and, as always, absolutely tore the roof off.
-I never get tired of seeing the audience doubled over when Gary’s on.
+I never tire of watching the audience double over in laughter during his set.
 As a promoter, there’s nothing better than the sound of roaring laughter rising and falling from the first joke to the last.
-He’s a true master of stand-up—every word counts, every joke lands, and he delivers them with such precision it’s unreal.
+He’s a true master of stand-up—every word counts, every joke lands, and his delivery is precise, making it unreal.
+His set has a rhythm that keeps the audience engaged from start to finish.
+Simply magic!

 What a Way to Start the Summer

-So that’s gigs one and two done—and what a start!
-Two amazing venues, two incredible crowds, and a lineup that delivered the goods from start to finish.
-If this is how we’re starting the summer, I can’t wait to see what’s next.
+So that’s gigs one and two done—and what a start it has been!
+Two amazing venues, two incredible crowds, and a lineup that consistently delivered from beginning to end.
+If this is how we're starting the summer, I can’t wait to see what’s next.